Tedonze/Adversarial_Attacks_NLP/README.md

 (we have put some generated attacks file in the attack foler)

-- Then we compute each metrics to evaluate Odd detection
+Then we compute each metrics to evaluate ODD detection

-NB: we did not have enough computing resources to properly train our model.

 To test different scenario we provide at the top of our notebook a config file as global variable
 ###### Global Variable